Q 1. What is advantage of taking registration in GST?

 Ans.
 Yes.
-Every person shall have a Permanent Account Number issued under the Income Tax Act, 1961(43 of 1961) in order to be eligible for grant of registration under Section 19 of the Model GST Law.
+As per Section 25(6) of the CGST/SGST Act every person shall have a Permanent Account Number issued under the Income Tax Act, 1961(43 of 1961) in order to be eligible for grant of registration.

-Q 13.
-Whether the proper Officer can reject an Application for Registration?
+Q13.
+Whether the proper officer can reject an Application for Registration?

 Ans.
 Yes, the registration Certificate once granted is permanent unless surrendered, cancelled, suspended or revoked.